<< <%SKIN-STRTRANS-SYNTOC%> >>

 Easy Validation Problems Fix

-It is extremely rare that there is a validation error in a Firebird database.
-In one case in the Software4Nonprofits DONATION program, which also uses Firebird, it turned out that it was very easy to fix the problem.
+There have only been ever been a handful of cases (out of thousands of users!) that we can recall where a user has informed us of a validation error in their Firebird database, so as you can see, this is a very rare problem.
+In those cases, it turned out that it was very easy to fix the problem.
 The user restored their latest backup database, checked the validation again, and it was fine.

 The following steps would not exactly apply if you are using the Web Network Version - please contact support if you have a validation error and are using that version.